 Route Grades

-Easy – These are relaxed walks suitable for walkers with average levels of fitness and generally good health.
-The walks are usually on maintained paths and tracks.
-There are no steep uphill or downhill sections.
-They are suitable for beginners and different age groups.
+Easy – Relaxed walks suitable for walkers with average levels of fitness and generally good health.
+The walks are usually on maintained paths and tracks with no steep uphill or downhill sections.

 Easy to Moderate – These walks are mostly like the Easy walks but may include longer some moderate downhill and uphill sections and steeper parts (up and down).
 The paths are usually well maintained but could include some rougher ground.